esaatci/rescale_crawler/README.md

 ### test_get_absolute_links.py
 Contains a unit test to validate getting links from a url

+### LRUCache.py
+Contains a cache to keep track of visited urls

+### test_LRUCache.py
+Contains unit tests for the LRUCache

 # Parallelization
 The parallelization is achieved by using Python's built-in `ThreadPoolExecutor` to implement a thread pool.
 Maximum number of threads is set to 300.
 This number is selected arbitrarily.
 Threads access a url, retrieve the links and adds the next batch of urls to a shared list.
 The main thread (crawler_parallel) and tasks communicate using this lifo queue.
 Access to this is controlled by `Lock` object in python.